abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:50 skills:1 key:bda045cc6e
 ## Reproducibility and version control

+Git is a particulary implementation of a version control system.
+A version control system which is a software tool which manages and keeps track of changes to source code over time.
+Some of its chief benefits include:

+- Ability to revert back to older versions of your code
+- Ability to view the differences between two versions of your code
+- Ability to review the history of your code
+- Ability to determine when a bug was introduced
+- Ability to experiment with new features without worrying

+RStudio implements support for two version control systems: Git and Subversion.
+We will focus on Git.

+Whenever you want Git to track set of code, you have to create a *repository*.
+A repository is simply the place were Git tracks your code over time.
+In RStudio, you can easily add a git repository to an existing project.

 --- type:RStudioMultipleChoiceExercise lang:r xp:50 skills:1 key:bbca442764
 ## Version control in RStudio IDE